DanielTamkin/centerThis.js/README.md

 # centerThis.js
-Center an element in its parent.
+a simple jQuery plugin to Center an element in its parent.
 _or_ Center an element to the browser.
 Good for Heros.
 #### Center an element in its parent:
 `$("section.yourElement").centerThis();`